IsaacWeber/MercadoON/README.md

 # Mercado ON
-* Esta é a API do Mercao ON, onde você pode comprar produtos online
+* Esta é a API do Mercado ON, onde você pode comprar produtos online